samoyed-health-foundation/website/src/research/current-studies/akcchf-grant-02517.md

 title: AKCCHF Grant 02517
 layout: single
 ---

-## AKCCHF Grant 02517: Genetics of Primary Angle Closure Glaucoma in the Siberian Husky
+**Grant #02517:** Genetics of Primary Angle Closure Glaucoma in the Siberian Husky

+**Principal Investigator**: Gillian J McLellan, BVMS, PhD, DACVO, DECVO, DVOphthal, MRCVS, FARVO

+**Research Institution**: University of Wisconsin

-Glaucoma is a very painful and rapidly blinding disease that leads to irreversible sight loss in many thousands of dogs in the USA and worldwide each year.
+**Project Description:**  Glaucoma is a very painful and rapidly blinding disease that leads to irreversible sight loss in many thousands of dogs in the USA and worldwide each year.
 Current medical and surgical treatments that target the damaging high pressure in the eyes of affected dogs are not